UW-xDD/text2graph_llm/README.md

 headers = {"Content-Type": "application/json", "Api-Key": API_KEY}
 data = {
     "query": "Gold mines in Nevada.",
-    "model": "mixtral",  # Current supported model is `mixtral` (https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) "top_k": 1,  # Do not use anything higher than 3 for now.
+    "top_k": 1,
-    "ttl": True,  # Return in TTL format or not
+    "ttl": True,  # Return in TTL format or not "hydrate": False,  # Get additional data from external services (e.g., GPS).
+Due to rate limit, it is very slow.
+Do not use with top_k > 3
 }

 response = requests.post(API_ENDPOINT, headers=headers, json=data)